ethereum/go-ethereum/docs/_evm-tracing/custom-tracer.md

 ---
-title: Custom EVM tracer
+title: Custom tracers
-sort_key: C
+sort_key: D
 ---

 In addition to the default opcode tracer and the built-in tracers, Geth offers the